-On November 11, 1999, INTERVU, which the Company acquired in April 2000 (see Note 15), entered into a strategic alliance with the CNN News Group ("CNN").
+On November 11, 1999, INTERVU, which the Company acquired in April 2000 (see Note 15), entered a strategic alliance with the CNN News Group ("CNN").
 In accordance with the agreement, INTERVU issued common stock valued at \$20 million to CNN.
 In return, CNN agreed to provide INTERVU with three years of on-air and online advertising and promotional opportunities across CNN's properties.
-As part of its purchase price allocation, Akamai estimated the fair value of these services to be \$18.4 million.
-This amount has been recorded in Other Assets, less the current portion of \$6.9 million recorded in Other Current Assets, and is being amortized over the remaining life of the agreement to advertising expense.
-In addition, for a fee INTERVU agreed to be CNN's exclusive provider of Internet video management and delivery services and to deliver audio streaming services.
+As part of its purchase price allocation, Akamai estimated the fair value of these services to be \$19.2 million.
+This amount has been recorded in Other Assets and will be amortized over the remaining life of the agreement (approximately 28 months) to advertising expense.
+In addition, for a fee INTERVU agreed to be CNN's exclusive provider of Internet video management and delivery services and deliver audio streaming services.